 All applications for our Transformative Programme will be reviewed and considered by our Board of Trustees.
 Following a successful application, a secondary school or sixth-form college will receive intensive support for a whole academic year and continued support for future years.

-Applications for our Transformative Programme are currently closed as we are fully booked for this current academic year (2021-22).
-We will look to reopen applications next year.
+Applications for our Transformative Programme are currently closed as we are fully booked for this current academic year (2022-23).
+We will look to reopen applications in the spring of 2023.
+However, schools' are most welcome to register their interest and to find our more about this programme whenever they wish.
+Please click here to contact us.